dsandstrom/atom-ruby-block-converter/README.md

 #### Instructions
 > *{ } --> do-end*

 Place the cursor in between the brackets and hit the shortcut.
-Default: `ctrl-{`
+Default: `ctrl-{`, without collapse: `ctrl-alt-;`

 > *do-end --> { }*